Post Summary: The Complete Packing List For The Coziest Weekend In!

 - First Aid Kit (usually provided!)

-Groceries + Kitchen Items
+Groceries + Kitchen Items For Your Cabin Packing List

-Often, cabin rentals are equipped with basic kitchens – things like a stove, refrigerator, and sink will likely be available.
 Part of your cabin trip packing list should be to bring all of your favorite groceries for preparing food!

 On our trips to the Idaho backcountry yurts and Burgdorf Hot Springs, we only had a wood-burning stove, and basic pots and pans.
 We had to collect and dispose of cooking water ourselves, which we were prepared to do.
 It’s always important to read the full cabin description before you book!

-If you visit a cabin without a kitchen (very common in mountain huts and hike-in cabins) make sure to bring your own kitchen utensils, including cookware and mess kits!
 Read up on our camping hygiene guide to learn how to clean dishes in the backcountry, too.
 Depending on the place, you can also bring a camping stove and propane, and an extra fire starter to cook meals.

 Renting a more rustic cabin?
 Make sure to pack these kitchen essentials: